-Those who have below the median income in their state can file for Chapter 7 bankruptcy.
+Those who have below the median income in their state can file for Chapter 7 bankruptcy, making it among the cheapest ways to file bankruptcy.
 Those who are above the median income have the past 5 years of their income and expenses examined in a “means test” to see if they can qualify.

 When someone is unable to qualify for Chapter 7 bankruptcy, they can move onto Chapter 13.

 Chapter 13 bankruptcy has more lenient guidelines and requirements than Chapter 7.
 Instead of wiping out your debts, Chapter 13 enables you to set up a 3-5 year payment plan to pay off your debts.
 This type of bankruptcy keeps the creditors off your back while you make your payments, but also allows you to keep your assets.